1/89

 the collective values, beliefs and views and the general public

-- The internet has made it easier for society to be more aware of how businesses are operating, meaning that failure to adapt to the changing environment can result in the business losing sales and profits.
+The internet has made it easier for society to be more aware of how businesses are operating, meaning that failure to adapt to the changing environment can result in the business losing sales and profits.

-- the increasing trend of individuals becoming health conscious = new healthy product ranges.
-Increased societal concerns about environmental sustainability = eco-friendly. - - as societal attitudes are constantly evolving, they will always act as a driving force for business change.
+As societal attitudes are constantly evolving, they will always act as a driving force for business change.

-restraining forces
+restraining forces - definition

 are factors that resist a business change or actively try to stop it.

-if restraining forces exceed driving forces, a business change is unlikely to be successful. for a business change to be successful, businesses have to implement strategies to overcome the relevant restraining forces.
+For a business change to be successful, businesses have to implement strategies to overcome the relevant restraining forces.

 managers as a restraining force

-managers are the owners, leaders, or upper management within a business that often introduce change.
+Managers are the owners, leaders, or upper management within a business that often introduce change.

-- although managers are often a driving force, they may also act as a restraining force for business change.
+Although managers are often a driving force, they may also act as a restraining force for business change.

-- managers may be unwilling to introduce a business change if they do not support the change. managers may not support a change if they do not believe the change will be beneficial for the business’s performance, or if the proposed change threatens their position.
+Managers may be unwilling to introduce a business change if they do not support the change. managers may not support a change if they do not believe the change will be beneficial for the business’s performance, or if the proposed change threatens their position.

-- it is difficult to overcome managers as a restraining force, as they are essentially in charge of the business; hence, negotiating a compromise or alteration to the initial proposal may be necessary.
+It is difficult to overcome managers as a restraining force, as they are essentially in charge of the business; hence, negotiating a compromise or alteration to the initial proposal may be necessary.

 employees as a restraining force

-employees are the individuals who perform work tasks for the business and can be both a driving force and a restraining force for business change.
+Employees are the individuals who perform work tasks for the business and can be both a driving force and a restraining force for business change.

-- employees may resist a business change if the outcome is uncertain, they fear they cannot adapt, it affects their job security or work routine, or they fail to see a reason for the change.
+Employees may resist a business change if the outcome is uncertain, they fear they cannot adapt, it affects their job security or work routine, or they fail to see a reason for the change.

-- employees may even actively oppose these changes by carrying out industrial action. (steps taken by employees or employers to settle a workplace dispute - eg: employees refusing to work)
+Employees may even actively oppose these changes by carrying out industrial action. (steps taken by employees or employers to settle a workplace dispute - eg, employees refusing to work).

 legislation as a restraining force

-- legislation can both be a driving force and a restraining force for business change.
+Legislation can both be a driving force and a restraining force for business change.

-- businesses must ensure they comply with laws and regulations to avoid fines, suspensions, or even closure.
+Businesses must ensure they comply with laws and regulations to avoid fines, suspensions, or even closure.

-legislation can prevent a business from implementing business change and thus act as a restraining force.
+Legislation can prevent a business from implementing business change and thus act as a restraining force.

-- therefore, a business must consider the types of legislation that apply to any proposed business change.
+Therefore, a business must consider the types of legislation that apply to any proposed business change.

-legislation affecting different stakeholders
+legislation affecting competitors

 → Competition and Consumer Act